haixuanc/teel/0-fun.md

 - [ ] 204.
 Count primes
 - [ ] 438.
 Find all anagrams in a string
 - [ ] 121.
 Best time to buy and sell stock
+- [ ] 235.
+Lowest common ancestor of a binary search tree